Goleta postal facility shootings: Perpetrator

-In July 2004 San Marco was denied a business license to begin publishing a periodical known as The Racist Press.
-She also at one point claimed she wanted to register a cat food business and was rejected because she lived in an unincorporated area of Cibola County.
+In July 2004, San Marco was denied a business license to begin publishing a periodical known as The Racist Press.
+At one point, she claimed she wanted to register a cat food business and was rejected because she lived in an unincorporated area of Cibola County.
 While being interviewed there, she would often talk to herself.
-After the rejection, San Marco would frequently come to the office and stare at an employee named Sonya Salazar and ask to see her.
-Salazar was often told to hide when she came to the office.
+After the rejection, San Marco would frequently come to the office and stare at an employee named Sonya Salazar.
+Salazar was told to hide when she came to the office.
 San Marco once made a rude accusation that Salazar had slept with someone; authorities were called.
 She also came into contact with authorities after she appeared naked at a gas station.
-She was clothed when the officers arrived and ultimately let her off with a warning.
+She was clothed when the officers arrived and they ultimately let her off with a warning.
 These run-ins with authorities were frequent and she was once admonished for driving half-naked.
-San Marco sold her condominium and told people she was going to visit a sister on the East Coast.
+San Marco sold her condominium and told people that she was going to visit a sister on the East Coast.

-In November, a mental health clinic manager named Darlene Hayes reported she saw San Marco alone in a post office parking lot kneeling at her car and talking to herself.
+In November 2005, a mental health clinic manager named Darlene Hayes reported seeing San Marco alone in a post office parking lot kneeling at her car and talking to herself.
 When asked what she was doing, she replied, "They pray before they get in."
-She was supposedly talking about her sister and brother (whom she apparently believed were there).
+She was supposedly talking about her sister and brother (who she apparently believed were there).
 Hayes called the police and left several minutes later.
 According to a police lieutenant, there was no record of Hayes' call.
-A man who delivered propane gas to San Marco and described her as polite noted that she always paid her bills on time, though he had noticed her talking to an "imaginary friend."
+A man who delivered propane gas to San Marco and described her as polite, noted that she always paid her bills on time, though he had noticed her talking to an "imaginary friend."